-A. Open Meeting.
+- A. Open Meeting.
 Call the meeting to order and the roll of appointed officers will be taken.
-Rick Faircloth, Chairperson

-B. CITIZENS' COMMENTS

-Any person who desires to address the Capital Improvements Advisory Committee regarding an item on the agenda will be heard at this time.
+Chairperson - B. CITIZENS' COMMENTS Any person who desires to address the Capital Improvements Advisory Committee regarding an item on the agenda will be heard at this time.
 In compliance with the Texas Open Meetings Act, unless the subject matter of the comment is on the agenda, the City staff and Committee Members are not allowed to discuss the subject.
-Each person is limited to five (5) minutes for comments.

-- C. Consider approval of the minutes for the meeting held on May 17, 2023.
-Lorri Coody, City Secretary - D. Discuss and take appropriate action regarding the preparation and presentation of written comments to City Council, concerning the draft update study prepared by Quiddity Engineering, LLC concerning the land use assumptions, capital improvements plan and impact fees for the City of Jersey Village.
-Quiddity Engineering, LLC
+Each person is limited to five (5) minutes for comments to the Capital Improvements Advisory Committee. - C. Consider approval of the minutes for the meeting held on November 29, 2023.
+Lorri Coody, City Secretary - D. Discuss and take appropriate action concerning fiscal year 2023-2024 growth rate, capital improvement projects completed, and impact fees collected, and review the capital improvements projects identified in the Capital Improvements Plan in order to prepare the Capital Improvements Advisory Committee's April 2024 Semi-Annual Progress Report for presentation to City Council on April 22, 2024.
+Miesha Johnson, Community Development Manager